Deacon-Brodie/company-management-app_UNIE/README.md

 **Company Management App** is a web platform that allows users to manage companies and post comments about them.
 The application supports three roles (`admin`, `owner`, and `user`) with different permissions and access levels.

 This system simulates a realistic business environment and includes features such as user authentication, role-based access control, and dynamic forms.
-It uses Bootstrap for a responsive interface and intentionally includes common security vulnerabilities for educational purposes.
+It uses Bootstrap for a responsive interface and intentionally includes common security vulnerabilities for educational purposes..

 ---